-Big Red Dog Food receives the Advisor’s lowest rating of 1 star.
+Big Red Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 The Big Red product line includes five dry dog foods.
-However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the company’s website, it’s impossible for us to report specific life stage recommendations for these recipes.
+However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the product’s web page, it’s impossible for us to report specific life stage recommendations for these recipes.

 The following is a list of recipes available at the time of this review.